cairo-robotics/cairo-robot-interface/README.md

-# Wrapper for Interfacing with ReThink Robotics Sawyer SDK
+# Interface and Servers for interacting with robots used in CAIRO Lab.